xmkdgdz/trpc-a2a-go/README.md

 }
 ```

-3. Create and start the server:
+### 3. Create and Start the Server

+Initialize the server with your task processor and agent card:

 ```go
 import (